 With the approval of the Plan in February 2012, City Council agreed to fund the implementation of the Bike Plan with a yearly allocation of \$200,000.
 With additional funding from the County, the Bike Fund has been allocated \$1,215,000 since 2012.
 To date, \$1,008,245 has been expended or allocated.
-The current balance of approximately \$200,000 in FY 16-17 funding will be allocated as matching funds for the Transportation Alternatives-Set Aside Active Transportation Sycamore-Welch Project recently announced by the North Central Texas Council of Governments (NCTCOG).
-A portion of future funding will be dedicated to the multi-use path on US 380 from Loop 288 to the greenbelt which is part of a future TxDOT project is scheduled by TxDOT to let in 2021.
+The current balance of approximately \$100,000 in FY 16-17 funding will be allocated as matching funds for the Transportation Alternatives-Set Aside Active Transportation Sycamore-Welch Project recently announced by the North Central Texas Council of Governments (NCTCOG).
+A portion of future funding will also be dedicated to the multi-use path on US 380 from Loop 288 to the greenbelt which is part of a future TxDOT project that is scheduled by TxDOT to let in 2021.
 Both of these projects leverage local funds with state and federal funding to complete key projects that will further enhance the bike infrastructure in Denton at a reduced cost to the City.

 Prior to the adoption of the Bike Plan, the City had five miles of on-street bike infrastructure.
-There is currently twenty-three miles of on-street bike infrastructure, which includes six miles completed this year.
+There is currently twenty-six miles of on-street bike infrastructure, which includes seven miles completed this year.
 On-street infrastructure includes bike lanes, sharrows, signs, sidepaths, and urban shoulders.
 As part of the Strategic Plan, the City has a goal to implement seven miles of on-street bike infrastructure each year.
-This goal has been met every year, and it is on target to be met this year.
+This goal has been met every year since it was included in the Strategic Plan in FY 2014-2015.

 With the Bike Plan approaching the six-year mark, staff realized the need to update the Plan.
-An update will incorporate treatments approved since adoption, such as bike boxes, bike signal heads, and green paint.
+Currently, \$50,000 is budgeted in FY 2016-2017 End of Year in the City Manager's Proposed Budget to fund an inhouse update.
+That update will incorporate treatments approved since adoption, such as bike boxes, bike signal heads, and green paint.
 The public will be involved in the update process, just as they were before, and will be the vital link to provide a bicycle network that is connected and safe.
 The update will further the Strategic Plan goal to reach seven percent (7%) active transportation mode share by 2020.
 Tracked by the Census, mode share calculates the number of people who commute to work by either biking or walking.